 The

-Fox Moth service was temporary, however, as plans were well underway for a new
+Fox Moth service was always going to be temporary, however, as development was well underway for the new

 airport at Hokitika.
 NAC first used Hokitika’s new Seaview airport on the 14th of December 1950 when a Dominie flew from Dunedin’s Taieri aerodrome to Haast